sprblm/dots-patterns/patterns/trackers/index.md

 ### The Design Solution

 Create centralized "tracker" servers to introduce peers.
-These trackers have well known domain names or ip addresses so they can be easily found by users, and may even have their addresses included in client software.
+These trackers have well known domain names or IP addresses so they can be easily found by users, and may even have their addresses included in client software.

-Trackers are a database of content and the contact information (i.e., ip address) all for devices that have that content.
+Trackers are a database of content and the contact information (i.e., IP address) all for devices that have that content.
 This contact information may contain additional metadata about the peer's bandwidth and supported functionality.